This post may contain affiliate links. Learn more in our disclosure.

 Big Mountain Studio

-Mark Moeykens, the owner of Big Mountain studio, decided to create his website on Podia because he needed a tool that easily creates digital products and is also a perfect sales and marketing platform.
+Mark Moeykens, the owner of Big Mountain studio, decided to create his website on the Podia platform because he needed a tool that easily creates digital products and is also a perfect sales and marketing tool.

 The website overlooks aesthetics, focusing instead on message and functionality, which it has in plenty.
 The books are offered on one page of the website, with each book leading to its landing page and checkout page.